iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-chaos.md

 **Next Steps**

-???+ tip "Use with your own app, and try other types of Chaos"
+???+ tip "Use in your environment, and try other types of Chaos"
-    1. You can easily replace the `hello` app used in this tutorial with your own application. a) Modify [Step 1](#1-create-app) to use your service and deployment. b) Modify [Step 2](#2-create-joint-experiment) by supplying the correct namespace and label for your app, and also the correct URL where the app receives requests.
+    1. You can replace the `hello` app used in this tutorial with your own application.
+        * Modify [Step 1](#1-create-app) to use your service and deployment.
+        * Modify [Step 2](#2-create-joint-experiment) by supplying the correct namespace and label for your app, and also the correct URL where the app receives requests.

     2. Litmus makes it possible to inject [over 51 types of Chaos](https://hub.litmuschaos.io/).
 Modify the Helm chart to use any of these other types of chaos experiments.